 Pu’uhonua o Honaunau National Historical Park

 Pu’uhonua means “place of refuge”.
-This is the site where Hawaiians that broke a kapu (law) fled to avoid punishment, as well as defeated warriors during times of battle.
-The park contains numerous archaeological sites, from temple platforms and royal fishponds to the “Hale o Keawe”, a reconstructed Hawaiian temple.
+This is the site where Hawaiians that broke a kapu (law) fled to avoid punishment.
+Warriors that were defeated during battle also sought refuge here.
+The park contains numerous archaeological sites: from temple platforms and royal fishponds to the “Hale o Keawe”, a reconstructed Hawaiian temple.

 Opening hours – Daily 8 a.m. to 5 p.m.
 (Visitor Center).